exwm/yt_clipper/readme.md

 - The output file will be `-merged` appended to the first input file.
 - Check the `merge.txt` file to confirm the correct videos were merged in the correct order.

-## Older Releases
+## All Releases

-You can find old releases in this folder: <https://mega.nz/#F!4HYDAKDS!NqS5Nk9heN7QBxvQapudeg>.
+You can find all releases including beta and alpha releases in this folder: <https://mega.nz/#F!4HYDAKDS!NqS5Nk9heN7QBxvQapudeg>.

 ## Clipper Script Dependencies